Amber-Pittman/node-test1-guided/LectureNotes.md

         expect(() => calculator.divide(16, 0)).toThrow()
         expect(calculator.divide()).toBe(1)
         expect(calculator.divide(18, "40")).toBe(0.45)
+        expect(() => calculator.divide("hello world")).toThrow()
     })

     // calculator.js \\

     function divide(a = 1, b = 1) {
+        if (typeof a !== "number" || typeof b !== "number") {
+            throw new TypeError("Expected a number, got something else") }

         if (b === 0) {
             throw new Error("Cannot divide by zero.")
         }
         return a / b
+    }
+    ```

+14. Let's refactor one of these functions to do something a little bit different.
+Remember in the TDD flow, the Refactor step comes after making the test pass.
+This refactor step can happen many different times over a long period of time.
+Our code changes over time as features change, requirements change.
+Our code is going to change a little bit over time.
+As a result, our tests are going to change a little bit as well.

+    * Let's refactor our add function.
+Get the add function to set more than 2 parameters.
+Let's pretend our new requirement right now is that we need the add function to accept any number of numbers rather than just 2 numbers.
+We want to be able to add 20 numbers if we need to.
+We'll need to refactor the function and then the tests to make that work.

+    * In the add test, we want to test the new functionality.
+We want to be able to call `expect(calculator.add())` and we pass 3 numbers into it instead of just 2.
+How about calling it with 9 numbers?
+Side Note: You could do it as an array if you didn't want to do it as multiple parameters.
+You will learn how to do this later.

+    * We've updated the adds test.
+Now update the function to support it.
+While a for loop would work, there is another way.

+    * You can pass through an array by using the spread operator.
+That's going to give you all the values/params as an array.
+Now instead of returning A + B, we can use the reduce function with 2 values and then return them and add together A + B and start out with an initial value of zero.
+That's it!
+Test pass!

+    * Do the same thing with your subtract and multiply function.

+    ```
+    it("adds", () => {
+        expect(calculator.add(2, 2)).toBe(4)
+        expect(calculator.add(2, 10)).toBe(12)
+        expect(calculator.add(3, 2)).toBe(5)
+        expect(calculator.add(0, 2)).toBe(2)
+        expect(calculator.add(-2, 3)).toBe(1)
+        expect(calculator.add(16)).toBe(16)
+        expect(calculator.add()).toBe(0)
+        expect(calculator.add(5, null)).toBe(5)
+        expect(calculator.add(18, "40")).toBe("1840") // Combining a num and string creates a string result expect(calculator.add(2, 2, 2)).toBe(6)
+        expect(calculator.add(1, 2, 3, 4, 5, 6, 7, 8, 9)).toBe(45)
+    })

+    function add(...values) {
+        return values.reduce((a, b) => a + b, 0)
     }
     ```